 I'm so excited for this project not only because it fits so well with my interests, but also because when I heard of it I knew immediately where I wanted to start:

-The XUAV Talon has for a while been one of my favorite UAS designs.
-It has a proven high-endurance wing design, pleasant handling characteristics and a forgiving CG, plus it's fairly robust and already starts with a large payload bay.
+, pleasant handling characteristics and a forgiving CG, plus it's fairly robust and already starts with a large payload bay.

 In other words, the perfect thing to destroy!

 Also, I’ve wanted to add jump jets to a V-tail or Y-tail configuration like the SULSA UAV